NH3HD/NH3HD/README.md

-Idk, i like to mess around and find out, gaming too.
+i like to mess around and find out.